spilotes/spilotes/README.md

 Front-end dev with focus on web development.</h3>

 <p>

-☄️Currently, my main focus of my career is the areas of web development using JavaScript and React stacks.<br>
+☄️Currently, my main focus of my career is the areas<br>
+  of web development using JavaScript and React stacks.<br>

 I hope you find all the information you need.
+If you want<br>
-If you want to know more send me a message on the channels below and I'll answer you soon.👇
+to know more send me a message on the channels below and<br>
+I'll answer you soon.👇
 </p>

 </div>